June is a big month for football, the nation’s favourite game, as we celebrate the 2018 FIFA World Cup.

 Football is a fantastic way to increase aerobic capacity and cardiovascular health, lower body fat and develop muscle, whilst also building strength, flexibility and endurance – not to mention being a great and fun way to get fit with friends!
 Whilst World Cup footy fever ramps up we thought we’d take a closer look at what it takes to be able to bend it like Beckham!

 To be able to perform at your best throughout a 90 minute game of football, cardio respiratory endurance (CRE) is essential as it will enable you to be in the right place at the right time, whether running with the ball, darting around to create a space or sprinting back to defend.
 Whatever your position, your heart and lungs will be working flat out to make sure your muscles are supplied with just the right amount of oxygen.
 By ensuring you are aerobically fit, you will delay the onset of fatigue enabling peak performance throughout the game.

 The most skilled footballers are able to quickly stop and change direction to effectively mark their opponent or capitalise on an opportunity to strike.
 During training, each player will spend considerable time improving their agility so they are able to out-move their opponents in order to create more goal scoring opportunities.

 Whether getting into position, running with a ball or chasing down an opponent, speed is required to keep you in the game and prevent losing possession of the ball.
 Being able to maintain fast speeds over the course of an entire game takes endurance.
 By developing this players are able to effectively delay the production of lactic acid and muscle fatigue.

-In the meantime, we offer football for all ages, fitness levels, and abilities, including our incredible ActiveAbility programme which offers accessible, adaptable sport for anyone living with a mental and/or physical disability.
+At Active Nation, we offer football for all ages, fitness levels, and abilities, including our incredible ActiveAbility programme which offers accessible, adaptable sport for anyone living with a mental and/or physical disability.
 So, take a look at what we offer near you!